Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Results and Discussion

-Lastly, we calculated the temperature dependence of the critical current density $J_c(T)$ and the vortex creep parameter $S(T)$ extracted from magnetic relaxation measurements.
-As shown in Fig.~\ref{fig:fig5}(a–b), pressure cycling results in a dramatic enhancement of vortex pinning, the critical current density increases by more than a factor of three at 8 K and $\mu_0H = 0.5$~T, and remains substantially higher across the full temperature window from 2–14 K. Concomitantly, the creep parameter $S(T)$ is strongly suppressed, as shown in Fig.~\ref{fig:fig5}(c–d).
-At $\mu_0H = 1$~T, $S$ decreases from $\sim0.046$ to $\sim0.02$, and even at 0.5 T the relaxation in sample \#2 drops from $\sim0.038$ to $\sim0.02$ at 8 K. This combination of a tripled $J_c$ and a more than 40\% reduce in creep parameter demonstrates that pressure cycling can simultaneously enhance vortex pinning strength and stability, with the improvements fully retained after pressure release.
+We next calculated the temperature dependence of the critical current density $J_c(T)$ using Eq.(\ref{eq:Bean}), and the vortex creep parameter $S(T)$ extracted from magnetic relaxation measurements.
+As shown in Fig.~\ref{fig:fig6}(a–b), pressure cycling results in a dramatic enhancement of vortex pinning, the critical current density increases by more than a factor of three at 8 K and $\mu_0H = 0.5$~T, and remains substantially higher across the full temperature window from 2–14 K. For Sample~\#1, the same post-cycle sample dimensions were used in the $J_c$ calculation for all pressure cycles, since dimensional changes could not be directly measured during pressurization.
+Therefore, any pressure-induced volume reduction is not explicitly included, and the reported $J_c$ enhancement should be regarded as a conservative estimate.
+In contrast, for Sample~\#2, the sample dimensions were directly measured both before and after the pressure cycle, so the reported $J_c$ values and enhancements are quantitative within experimental uncertainty.
+Concomitantly, the creep parameter $S(T)$ is strongly suppressed, as shown in Fig.~\ref{fig:fig6}(c–d).
+For Sample~\#1, at $\mu_0H = 0.5$~T and 8~K, $S$ drops from $\sim0.046$ to $\sim0.02$.
+In Sample~\#2B, at 1~T and 8~K, $S$ decreases from $\sim0.048$ to $\sim0.019$, and even at 0.5~T, $S$ drops from $\sim0.03$ to $\sim0.017$.
+Sample~\#2B shows a smaller reduction in creep at 0.5~T compared to Sample~\#1.
+We attributed this to the pressure environment during cycling.
+Since the Teflon cell is not reusable, variations in sample dimensions and loading configurations between experiments may lead to different degrees of pressure inhomogeneity.
+This may affect the microcrack density, consequently influencing the vortex dynamics.